MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 Then he drove on, through probability space, toward the next observation point.

-Somewhere behind him, eighteen versions of god sat in a room outside time, watching their creations, living with their choices.
+Somewhere behind him, nineteen versions of god sat in a room outside time, watching their creations, living with their choices.

 Forever.